 Simple English definitions for legal terms

-Read a random definition: net-worth method
+Read a random definition: enabling power

 Point reserved: A specific legal idea that is being discussed in a case.
 Sometimes during a trial, a judge may set aside a difficult or important point of law for later discussion or decision so that the trial can continue.
 This is also known as a reserved point.